Accepting expressions of interest from potential Master's graduate students interested in Environmental Assessment

-I research and teach in the fields of environmental assessment and resource management.
+I research and teach in the fields of impact assessment (IA) and resource management, with a particular interest in IA for energy transitions.
 I am also actively engaged in the professional practice of environmental assessment and have been a consultant or advisor to First Nations and various government agencies and industries including the Impact Assessment Agency of Canada, Fisheries and Oceans Canada, Environment Canada, Alberta Environment, Yukon Environmental and Socioeconomic Assessment Board, Government of the Northwest Territories, Stantec, Nalcor Energy, Manitoba Public Interest Law Centre, Canadian Council of Ministers of the Environment, National Energy Board, and the Office of Auditor General of Canada Commissioner of the Environment and Sustainable Development.

-Identifying and assessing the impacts, opportunities, and social value of energy transitions in the North
+Identifying and assessing the impacts, opportunities, and social value of energy transition

 Impact Assessment

-Advancing tools and applications for cumulative effects, monitoring, and strategic environmental assessment
+Advancing tools and applications for IA including CEA and SEA

 Resource Policy & Development

-Improving land use planning practices and governance arrangements for freshwater resources.
+Improving land use planning & governance for cumulative effects assessment & management

 CASES is an international partnership engaging researchers, students, communities, industry, non-profits, and governments from across northern Canada, the United States (Alaska), Sweden, and Norway in energy security research, training, innovation and capacity building.
 CASES is funded by the SSHRC Partnership Grants program and project partners.